 What is a sink trap?

 Sink traps are an essential part of basin plumbing, attached to the waste plug under the sink.
-It is used to help keep your bathroom hygienic and defend against bacteria.
-Sink traps can also prevent harmful gasses from rising up through the drainage system below the home and entering through the waste.
+It is used to :

-What is a P trap?
+What is a P-trap?

 This section will explain how to change a plumbing trap.
 Before we move on, it’s important to remember that when replacing a plumbing trap, you should use the same type of trap you remove.
 For example, use plastic for plastic.

 Need more plumbing supplies?
 Explore our range at Clickbasin.
-For additional questions on other products or projects, check out our other range of help and advice or contact our friendly customer service team for support.
+For additional questions regarding other products or projects, check out our other range of help and advice or contact our friendly customer service team for support.